wisechengyi/costco_rentalcar/README.md

 # Costco Renter Car Accelerator
-## Problem
+## Why
-Costco limits searching for rental cars at 4 locations maximum at a single time, so it would be annoying to find the best price around.
+Costco car rental provides great value, e.g. free cancellations and no hidden fees, but the user experience can suck in that searching for rental cars is limited at 4 locations maximum at a time, so it would be annoying to find the best price around.

 ## Solution
 ```